The Masked Singer (British TV series) series 5: Panellists and host

 Prior to the series airing, it was announced that Joel Dommett would return as presenter, with Jonathan Ross, Davina McCall, Rita Ora and Mo Gilligan all returning to the panel.
 However, owing to Ora's scheduling conflicts with the eleventh season of the American version, in which she replaced Nicole Scherzinger, it was confirmed that Charlie Simpson, who won the previous series as "Rhino", Olly Murs and Jennifer Saunders would serve as guest panellists in her place for three episodes, with Simpson in the season premiere, Murs in the third episode and Saunders in the fourth episode.
 Ellie Goulding served as a guest panellist in the fifth episode.
 Lenny Henry, who appeared in the second series as "Blob", served as a guest panellist in the sixth episode.
-Lorraine Kelly, who was revealed as "Owl" in the fifth episode, served as a guest panellist in the seventh episode.
-Rob Brydon served as a guest panellist in the eighth episode.
+Lorraine Kelly, who was revealed as "Owl" in the fifth episode, served as a guest panellist in the semi-final.
+Rob Brydon served as a guest panellist in the final.